andepraveenofficial/python-tutorial/00 Material/Python.md

 ## Functions

-A **Function** is a block of reusable code to perform a specific action.
+- A function is a block of reusable code to perform a specific action.
-Functions help us in using existing code without writing it every time when we need it.
+- Functions help us in using existing code without writing it every time we need it.
 A Function is executed when calls it.
+- We can define the code once, and use it many times.
-We can use the same code many times with different arguments, to produce different results.
+- We can call a function with different arguments to get different outputs.

-A function can be defined using a keyword `def`.
+- A function can be defined using a keyword `def`.
 A function is uniquely identified by the function_name.

 ```py
 # Function Definition